peregrineshahin/ChessProgrammingWiki/content/General_Setwise_OperationsTheTwosComplement.md

 **Shift versus Lookup**

 While 1 \<\< square sounds cheap, it is rather expensive in 32-bit mode - and therefor often precalculated in a small lookup-table of 64-single bit bitboards.
 Also, on [x86-64](X86-64 "X86-64")-processors a variable shift is restricted to the byte-register cl.
-Thus, two or more variable shifts are constrained by sequential execution [[11]](#cite_note-11).
+Thus, two or more variable shifts are constrained by sequential execution <a id="cite-note-11" href="#cite-ref-11">[11]</a>.

 **Test**